yuzhuolong1993/ae/README.md

   We provide easy-to-use scripts to run the experiments and to analyze the results.
 To use the scripts, we need:
     - Python2.7, Paramiko at your endhost<br>
       ```pip install paramiko```

-## 2. Content<br>
-   - dpdk_code/: C code to run on lock servers and client.<br>
-   - switch_code/: p4 code to run on Programmable switch.<br>
-   - results/: We collect results from all the servers and store them here.<br>
-   - logs/: We collect logs from all the servers and store them here.<br>
-   - traces/: Some traces we use for the experiments.<br>
-     - TPCC trace link: [Click to download!](http://cs.jhu.edu/~zhuolong/resource/tpcc_traces.zip)<br>
-     - Microbenchmark trace link: [Click to download!](http://cs.jhu.edu/~zhuolong/resource/microbenchmark.zip)<br>
-     - Move the zip to the corresponding folder and unzip.<br>
-   - console.py: A script to help run different set of evaluations.<br>
-   - config.py: Some parameters to configure.<br>
-   - parser.py: A script to parse the raw results.<br>
-   - README.md: This file.<br>

 ## 3. How to run<br>
 First the traces should be downloaded to the traces/ directory.